Compare Ireland's Cheapest Electricity Providers with Selectra Today!

-In 2024, the carbon tax is set at €63.50 per tonne of CO₂ produced.
-The rate was increased from €56 in the 2025 Budget.
+From 9 October, the rate of carbon tax for petrol and diesel will increase from €56 to €63.50 per tonne.
+The increase will apply to all other fuels from 1 May 2025.
 The tax is aimed at reducing Ireland's use of fossil fuels by encouraging people to make more environmentally sustainable choices when it comes to their use of gas, petrol and diesel, home heating oil and other carbon emitting fuels.

 How Much Is the Carbon Tax in Ireland?